Skip navigation links

 Interest rates

 The Direct Loan interest rate varies annually with a maximum rate of 8.25% for undergraduates and 9.5% for graduate students.
-The interest rate for undergraduate Direct Loans disbursed on or after July 1, 2023 is 5.50%.
-The interest rate for graduate Direct Loans disbursed on or after July 1, 2023 is 7.05%.
+The interest rate for undergraduate Direct Subsidized and Unsubsidized Loans disbursed on or after July 1, 2024 is 6.53%.
+The interest rate for graduate Direct Unsubsidized Loans disbursed on or after July 1, 2024 is 8.08%.
+Complete information about federal student loan rates and fees can be found on this page at studentaid.gov.

 Loan fees